 University leadership has agreed that students are allowed to petition to study abroad in State Department “Level 3: Reconsider Travel” and "Level 4: Do Not Travel" countries as of early June 2021.

 That decision means that students can now choose to study among Travel Advisory Level 1, 2, 3, and 4 countries.
 Petitions are not required for Level 1 and 2, but are required for Level 3 and 4.
 Level 3 and 4 petitions are more likely to be approved if students and their study abroad destination meet some or all of the following criteria:

 - The Travel Advisory is Level 3 or 4 primarily because of COVID-19 incidence and not for other common risk indicators, such as political violence, famine, civil unrest, etc.

-- The student provides proof vaccination of an FDA Emergency Use COVID-19 vaccine
+- The student provides proof of full vaccination of an FDA Emergency Use COVID-19 vaccine

 - The host country’s healthcare infrastructure is resilient (resource: SOS International)